emory-courses/dsa-java/doc/quizzes.md

 * Submission
   * Write a report including your pseudo-code and a brief explanation about the complexity of your method and save it as `quiz5.pdf`.
   * Submit `quiz5.pdf` to https://canvas.emory.edu/courses/62873/assignments/255742

+## Quiz 6

+Provide a graph example for which Prim's and Kruskal's algorithms generate different kinds of minimum spanning trees.
+Explain how these trees are generated.
+If you cannot find an example, explain why these algorithms always generate the same minimum spanning tree given any kind of graph.

+* Submission
+  * Write a report about your findings and save it as `quiz6.pdf`.
+  * Submit your report to https://canvas.emory.edu/courses/62873/assignments/255743